Design Your Skill

 - How Building for Voice Differs from Building for the Screen – The four design best practices that are unique to voice-first interactions.

-- Amazon Alexa Brand External – Guidelines about how adhere to Amazon Alexa marketing and branding with your skill.
+- Amazon Alexa Brand External – Guidelines about how to adhere to Amazon Alexa marketing and branding with your skill.

 - 4 Principles of Conversational Voice Design